ntmill/marchmadness2017/README.md

-4/11/2017
+# Kaggle 2017 March Madness Competition

+Predicted the results of all possible combinations of NCAA Tournament games

+# History

-created before 2017 March Madness tournament for Kaggle competition mistake discovered on the file that was ultimately submitted in SQL code - it has since been corrected
+Mistake discovered in SQL code to generate the submission file was discovered after submission.
+That has since been corrected in the SQL code.